Solomon's Love Song

 A humorous ladies' tank top I spied had words on it that said: "Tell me I'm beautiful, and buy me a donut."

-There are girls who will never once in their entire lives have a guy tell them "Oh how beautiful you are".
-I'm guessing that Shulah may have been one of those girls.
+There are girls who've never once in their entire lives had a guy tell them "Oh how beautiful you are".
+I'm guessing that's exactly the kind of girl that Solomon hoped to meet some day but in his position of royalty, it wasn't likely.

 ● Song 1:16 . .
 How handsome you are, my beloved, and so pleasant!
 Indeed, our couch is luxuriant.

-The Hebrew word for "luxuriant" actually means verdant, defined by Webster's as green with growing plants; in other words: fertile; which is just the opposite of a land that's so arid, and its soil so bad, that nothing but scrub can grow there.
+The Hebrew word for "luxuriant" actually means verdant, defined by Webster's as green with growing plants; in other words: fertile; which is just the opposite of a land that's so arid, and its soil so bad, that nothing but scrub can grow there; if that.

 Wise city managers are careful to design tracts with parks in mind because they provide people a pleasant escape from the weary round of life.